MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 ![whoami2.jpg](/assets/images/wargames-my-2022/whoami2.jpg)

-Although there are no comments related to flag on the post, the image contains weird symbol on the side.
+Although there are no comments related to the flag on the post, the image contains weird symbols on the side.

-I looked at it in detail and guess that it was just wingdings. (and it really was XD)
+I looked at it closely and guess that it was wingdings. (and it really was XD)

 With some manual work of decoding it, I then got the flag.

 ## Web

 ### Christmas Wishlist

 > Submit your wishlist at this website!